Skip to main content

 4 mentions Positive Neutral Negative

-• “Every part of Unto the Aurora, from the art style to its soundtrack, successfully conveys the story's weary, unsettling, but ultimately hopeful tone.
-The minimal writing effectively establishes a rich inner world for the protagonist, which only grows richer the further they get from their pursuers and into the wild grey yonder.”
+• “Every part of Unto the Aurora, from the art style to its soundtrack, successfully conveys the story's weary, unsettling, but ultimately hopeful tone, and what little writing there is effectively establishes a rich inner world for the protagonist, which only grows richer the further they get from their pursuers and into the wild grey yonder.”

 • “A fantastic, evocative little story.”